 How much does a document management system cost?

-The pricing for document management software varies by the type of hosting you need and how many people require access.
-Small businesses can choose between cloud-hosted and on-premise software; each option has its advantages and disadvantages.
+The pricing for document management software depends on the type of hosting you need and how many people require access.
+Small businesses can choose between cloud-hosted and on-premise software.
+Each option has its advantages and disadvantages.

-- Cloud-based: Cloud-based document management software is typically more flexible and charged by monthly subscription, which averages $30 to $250 per month.
+- Cloud-based: Cloud-based document management software is typically more flexible and charged by monthly subscription, which runs between $30 and $250 per month.
 The best cloud-based plans include technical support and updates.
 Small businesses often benefit the most from cloud-hosted document management software.
+[Learn about how to implement cloud document storage.]

 - On-premise: On-premise document management solutions typically require an initial one-time fee, plus an annual subscription for technical support and software updates.
-They average about $1,000 per user, plus the annual subscription fee of roughly 20% of the initial cost.
+These systems average about $1,000 per user, plus the annual subscription fee of roughly 20% of the initial cost.

-The number of users who need access can greatly affect your total cost, since monthly subscriptions are typically priced per user, per month.
-Most DMS companies offer tiered plans with varying levels of features and support, so the best plan for your business depends on your needs.
+Most of the top document management system providers offer tiered plans with varying levels of features and support, so the best plan for your business depends on your needs and the number of users who need access.

-What are the special needs of small businesses when it comes to a DMS?
+What are the special DMS needs of small businesses?

 Although many DMS features are necessary for businesses of any size or industry, there are a few notable features that small businesses should especially look for: